Professor of Philosophy

 - University of California, Berkeley, Ph.D., Philosophy, 1990.

-Professor Ludwig conducts research on foundational issues in the philosophy of language (esp. logical form and semantics), the philosophy of mind and action, epistemology, and metaphysics, though his interests extend to every area of philosophical inquiry.
+Professor Ludwig works on foundational issues in the philosophy of language (esp. logical form and semantics), the philosophy of mind and action, epistemology, and metaphysics, though his interests extend to every area of philosophical inquiry.
 He taught at the University of Florida from 1990 to 2010 and was the Colonel Alan R. and Margaret G. Crow CLAS Term Professor from 2008-2010, when he joined the philosophy department at Indiana University, Bloomington.

 He is the editor of the volume on Donald Davidson (2003) in the Cambridge Contemporary Philosophy in Focus series, and he is coauthor with Ernie Lepore (Rutgers) of Donald Davidson: Meaning, Truth, Language and Reality (OUP 2005) and Donald Davidson's Truth-theoretic Semantics (OUP 2007), and co-editor with Ernie Lepore of A Companion to Davidson (Wiley-Blackwell, 2013).

 Recent publications include "Is Distributed Cognition Group Level Cognition" (Journal of Social Ontology, 2015), "Was Davidson's Project a Carnapian Explication of Meaning?"
-(Journal of the History of Analytic Philosophy, 2015), "The Ontology of Collective Action" (in From Individual to Collective Intentionality, OUP 2014), "Proxy Agency in Collective Action" (Noûs 2014), "Propositions and Higher-Order Attitude Attriutions" (Canadian Journal of Philosophy, 2013), "Methods in Analytic Epistemology" (in Philosophical Methodology: the armchair or the laboratory, Routledge, 2013), "The Argument for Subject-Body Dualism fro Transtemporal-identity" (Philosophy and Phenomenological Research 2012), "Logical Form" (The Routledge Companion to the Philosophy of Language, 2012), "Truth and Meaning Redux" (with Ernie Lepore, Philosophical Studies, 2011), "Donald Davidson" (Key Thinkers in the Philosophy of Language, Continuum Press, 2010), "Intuitions and Relativity" (Philosophical Psychology, 2010), "Adverbs of Action and Logical Form" (A Companion to the Philosophy of Action, Wiley, 2009), "Fodor's Challenge to the Classical Computational Theory of Mind" (with Susan Schneider, Mind and Language, 2008), "The Concept of Truth and the Semantics of the Truth Predicate" (with Emil Badici, Inquiry, 2007), "The Epistemology of Thought Experiments" (Midwest Studies in Philosophy, 2007), "Collective Intentional Behavior from the Standpoint of Semantics" (Noûs, 2007).
+(Journal of the History of Analytic Philosophy, 2015), "The Ontology of Collective Action" (in From Individual to Collective Intentionality, OUP 2014), "Proxy Agency in Collective Action" (Noûs 2014), "Propositions and Higher-Order Attitude Attriutions" (Canadian Journal of Philosophy, 2013), "Methods in Analytic Epistemology" (in Philosophical Methodology: the armchair or the laboratory, Routledge, 2013), "The Argument for Subject-Body Dualism from Transtemporal-identity" (Philosophy and Phenomenological Research 2012), "Logical Form" (The Routledge Companion to the Philosophy of Language, 2012), "Truth and Meaning Redux" (with Ernie Lepore, Philosophical Studies, 2011), "Donald Davidson" (Key Thinkers in the Philosophy of Language, Continuum Press, 2010), "Intuitions and Relativity" (Philosophical Psychology, 2010), "Adverbs of Action and Logical Form" (A Companion to the Philosophy of Action, Wiley, 2009), "Fodor's Challenge to the Classical Computational Theory of Mind" (with Susan Schneider, Mind and Language, 2008), "The Concept of Truth and the Semantics of the Truth Predicate" (with Emil Badici, Inquiry, 2007), "The Epistemology of Thought Experiments" (Midwest Studies in Philosophy, 2007), "Collective Intentional Behavior from the Standpoint of Semantics" (Noûs, 2007).

-He is currently working on a two volume project on collective agency, titled collectively: Understanding Collective Action: From Individual to Institutional Agency, which will be published with Oxford University Press.
+He is currently finishing work on a two volume project on collective agency, titled collectively: Understanding Collective Action: From Individual to Institutional Agency, which will be published with Oxford University Press.
 The first volume is titled Understanding Collective Action: From Individual to Joint Agency, vol. 1 and the second is titled Understanding Collective Action: From Joint to Institutional Agency vol. 2.
 He is also editing, with Marija Jankovic, the Routledge Handbook of Collective Intentionality.